By the numbers: Service Recognition Luncheon

 In addition to the President's Achievement Award winners, two staff members were honored as recipients of the Donald Griffin '23 Management Award.
-They were: Zia Bartley, HR events and communications specialist in the Office of the Dean of the Graduate School, and Stacey Weber-Jackson, grants manager in the Department of Electrical Engineering.
+They were: Karen Jackson-Weaver, associate dean for academic affairs and diversity in the Office of the Dean of the Graduate School, and Stacey Weber-Jackson, grants manager in the Department of Electrical Engineering.

-The award was established to honor Griffin -- a 1923 alumnus who served as the longtime secretary and general secretary of Princeton's Alumni Council -- through a gift from his son James, a 1955 alumnus; his granddaughter, Barbara Griffin Cole, a 1982 alumna; and her husband, Chris Cole, a 1981 alumnus.
+The award was established to honor Griffin — a 1923 alumnus who served as the longtime secretary and general secretary of Princeton's Alumni Council — through a gift from his family.
 The award was instituted by the Office of Human Resources to recognize administrators who would like to develop their leadership and management skills.
 The winners receive a grant of up to $2,500 to participate in professional activities scheduled within the next year to provide new insights and perspectives, renew motivation and/or enhance skills applicable to their current responsibilities.

 Jackson-Weaver was hired in the Office of the Dean of the Graduate School in 2007 as associate dean for academic affairs and diversity.
 She will use the award to attend two conferences offered by the Association of American Colleges and Universities: "Modeling Equity, Engaging Difference: New Frameworks for Diversity and Learning" and "Next Generation STEM Learning: Investigative, Integrative, Innovative and Inspiring."
 In her application for the award, she wrote, "Attending these two working conferences will allow me to reflect upon Princeton's institutional mission and culture; design strategies and plans critical to future successes at the Graduate School; and think carefully about how to align institutional priorities with the Graduate School's resources."